andre-brandao/pyprland/Plugins.md

     To toggle the state back to a normal workspace, you'll need to `hyprctl dispatch togglespecialworkspace minimized` (if you didn't set a name, since "minimized" is the default special workspace that will be used).
     It can also be achieved with a keybinding: `bind = $mainMod SHIFT, N, togglespecialworkspace, minimized` in `hyprland.conf`

 - `expose`: expose every client on the active workspace.
-If expose is already active, then restores everything and move to the focused window
+If expose is already active, then restores everything and move to the focused window.

 Example usage in `hyprland.conf`: